top of page

 Instrumentation:

-Guqin, Suona (both are Chinese traditional instruments), Alto Sax, Piano, Cello and a Taiko drum
+Guqin, Suona (Chinese traditional instruments), Alto Sax, Piano, Cello and a Tanggu (traditional Chinese drum)

 It's a work in progress.